 The principality of Moldavia emerged under a Vlach warlord named Dragoș in the middle of the 14th century as a frontier state between Hungary and the Mongolian Golden Horde Khanate.
 It survived until the middle of the 19th century, when it was merged with Wallachia and thereby became one of the three (along with Transylvania) main components of the modern nation of Romania.
 Its easternmost region, Bessarabia, was absorbed by the Russian Empire in the 19th century.
 Most of that region was eventually incorporated as the Moldavian Soviet Socialist Republic, the precursor to the modern state of Moldova, though its southern region became part of Ukraine.

 Stephen's victory over the Ottomans came at the Battle of Vaslui, fought on January 10, 1475, and is considered one of the highlights of his impressive military career.
-The immediate cause was a dispute over neighboring Wallachia—Ottoman Sultan Mehmed the Conqueror thought Wallachia was in good hands under his clients, first Radu the Handsome (who was Vlad III Dracula's brother and Stephen's cousin) and then Basarab Laiotă the Old, but Stephen disagreed.
+The immediate cause was a dispute over neighboring Wallachia—Ottoman Sultan Mehmed the Conqueror thought Wallachia was in good hands under his clients, first Radu the Handsome (who was Vlad III Dracula’s brother and Stephen’s cousin) and then Basarab Laiotă the Old, but Stephen disagreed.
 Really, the fight was over the Bessarabian coast, and specifically the fortresses of Chilia (modern Kiliya, in Ukraine)—which was at one time Wallachian, then Moldavian, then Hungarian (Transylvanian, technically), then Wallachian again—and Akkerman (modern Bilhorod-Dnistrovskyi, also in Ukraine).
-Stephen at one point allied with the Ottomans to get Bessarabia back from Wallachia, then turned on the Ottomans when Wallachia became their vassal and Bessarabia thus came under their control.
+Stephen had allied with the Ottomans to get Bessarabia back from Wallachia, then turned on the Ottomans when Wallachia became their vassal and Bessarabia thus came under their control.
 I get a headache trying to parse this stuff, so let’s say that medieval Bessarabia was a Land Of Contrasts and leave it at that.

 The Ottomans outnumbered the Moldavians considerably, but how considerably isn’t entirely clear.
 Stephen probably had around 40,000 men, but as many as 3/4 of them were poorly armed, poorly trained peasant conscripts.
 Suleiman Pasha probably had over 100,000 men at his command, but some portion of this was also conscripts, picked up along the way from Shkodër, as well as some 17,000 or so Wallachians, who as we’ll see turned out to be less than reliable.
 Stephen elected to further exhaust the already struggling Ottoman forces by retreating north and carrying out a scorched earth campaign behind him, forcing them to march even further, without much ability to resupply themselves.
 The armies finally met outside Vaslui, in an area Stephen knew well but Suleiman didn’t know at all.